TiggieF/mcsBuilder/stages/stage-02-model-logic/instructions.md

 ## 2. Baseline sanity check
 - Confirm the HUD shows Floor **1**, Wood Stock `2/10`, Progress `0%`, and Total Time `00:00` on load.
-- Toggle Pause, Speed, and Contrast to make sure the new state timer respects pausing and the speed button now cycles through 0.5× → 1× → 2× → 3× → 4×.
+- Toggle Pause, Speed, and Contrast to make sure the new state timer respects pausing and the speed button now cycles through 0.5× → 1× → 2× → 3× → 4× → 8× → 16×.
 - Scan the playfield and confirm ponds and rock clusters avoid hugging the canvas edge or the top-left corners of any functional buildings.
+- Confirm the MCS, dorm, wood house, and Starbucks all spawn with a tile of breathing room between their walls, the canvas edge, and any obstacle clusters.

 ## 3. Inspect the state-driven HUD
 - Walk around for ~10 seconds at different speeds and confirm Total Time advances proportionally to the selected multiplier.